Table of Contents

-If any child identified on a Juvenile Assessment is found to be unsafe in the home, staff must follow the policy in Section 1, Chapter 9, Safety Planning.
+If any child identified on a Juvenile Assessment is found to be unsafe in the home, staff must follow the policy in Section 1, Chapter 9, Safety Assessment Outcomes and Safety Planning.

 A safety plan should be completed for every child who has been found to have a problem sexual behavior.
 The Children with Problem Sexual Behaviors Safety Plan(s) (CD-215) may be utilized.
 A safety plan should be completed when the following has occurred:

 - An act of sexual abuse has been witnessed by an adult;

 - There has been a disclosure from the child victim;